sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 ### HMW : How might we...
-Based on POV, persona, and the method cards at the course website, we wrote down 10 HMW questions for our problem redesign.
+Based on POV, persona, and the method card at the course website, we wrote down 10 HMW questions for our problem redesign.
 We also denoted how these questions are driven.

 * HMW make learning POS like a game?
 (Create an analogy from need or context)
 * HMW make all pre-worked workers and managers be able to educate new part-time workers with POS?
 (ID unexpected resources)